 Alicia advises parties throughout ombudsman investigations (including FOS and the Legal Ombudsman) and has an in-depth knowledge of both judicial review and financial regulatory issues such as the authorised representative statutory scheme.

-Alicia has been led by William Flenley QC and Simon Howarth QC in complex cases involving the SRA, the Solicitors Compensation Fund and the FCA.
+Alicia has been led by William Flenley KC and Simon Howarth KC in complex cases involving the SRA, the Solicitors Compensation Fund and the FCA.

 Alicia has a specialist practice in costs which dovetails with her specialisms in professional liability, regulatory and commercial disputes.
 She regularly appears in costs hearings in the SCCO and County Court, and advises on costs issues.